darrencardenas/cvi_blockdrop/README.md

 ## Introduction
 This game uses a table control as the playing area.
 The background color of each cell is set to form the individual blocks.
+A timer control is used to update block positions.

 ## Keyboard Controls